Chuyu-Team/VC-LTL/ReadMe.md

 * Improve, use msvcp60.dll to reduce the program size.

-### 4.0.0.9 Preview - Add Vistual Studio 2017 15.8 Support (August 24, 2018 19:00）
+### 4.0.0.10 - Add Vistual Studio 2017 15.8 Support (August 26, 2018 17:20）
-* 解决Bug，修正4.0.0.3中14.15.26726 ARM脚本错误问题（感谢 毛利）。
-* 解决Bug，解决CMake脚本语法错误（感谢 MaMy丶）。
-* 解决Bug，解决CMake脚本文件路径判断方式不正确问题。
-* 解决Bug，解决CMkae、NMake脚本lib路径错误问题（感谢 Too Simple、MaMy丶）。
-* 解决Bug，修正4.0.0.6中CMake脚本 UCRT条件判断多写了个NOT。
-* 解决Bug，修正MD模式报告找不到`_libm_sse2_tan_precise`相关符号问题（感谢 13732650）。
-* 解决Bug，由于微软类库自身设计缺陷，必须关闭sdl，阻止类成员0初始化，避免特定场合STL崩溃问题（感谢 漆黑の牙）。
+> The new VC-LTL 4.0, code-named "Dawning" has been released.
+As a major version upgrade, you need to pay attention to the following items:
+> 1. Beginning with VC-LTL 4.0, if you need static compilation (dependent msvcrt.dll only), please use `/MT`.
+> 2. VC-LTL 4.0 is not compatible with VC-LTL 3.X compiled static libraries, you need to recompile with VC-LTL 4.0 (Dawning).

+* Fix Bug, Solve "VC-LTL helper for cmake.cmake" syntax error (Thanks to MaMy丶).
+* Fix Bug, Solve the wrong way to determine the path of the CMake script (Thanks to Simple, MaMy丶).
+* Fix Bug, Solve the CMkae and NMake script lib path error problem.
+* Fix Bug, Solve MD mode report not found symbol problem such as `_libm_sse2_tan_precise` (Thanks to 13732650).
+* Fix Bug, Remove `/sdl` and avoid using STL crash (Thanks to 漆黑の牙).
-* 新增Fea，添加Vistual Studio 2017 15.8支持。
+* Add Fea, Add Vistual Studio 2017 15.8 Support.
-* 新增Fea，添加lib文件检测，如果不存在则报错。
+* Add Fea, Add a lib file check, and report an error if it does not exist.